 - reserved crumbled bacon

-- Add kimchi to food processor and pulse until finely chopped/pureed.
+- Add kimchi to food processor and pulse until finely chopped/pureed, or roughly chop.
 2. Set a large bowl close to your stovetop/workstation.
 3. Heat a large, deep frying pan or wok over medium-low heat and cook bacon, stirring occasionally until crisp, about 10 minutes.
 Remove bacon with a slotted spoon to a paper towel lined plate to drain.
-4. Remove all but 2 tbsp bacon fat from the pan.
+4. Remove all but 2 tablespoon bacon fat from the pan.
 Add onions, and cook over medium-low heat until slightly softened, 5 minutes.
 Remove to bowl.
 5. Add eggs to pan and scramble, 1-2 minutes until just set, and remove to bowl.
-6. Turn heat up to medium-high, and add 1 tbsp canola and 1tsp toasted sesame oil to the pan.
+6. Turn heat up to medium-high, and add 1 tablespoon canola and 1 teaspoon toasted sesame oil to the pan.
 Add cooked rice, and spread into an even layer.
-Fry rice over medium-high until crisp, 2-3 mins.
+Fry rice over medium-high until crisp, 2-3 minutes.
 Flip the rice over (it’s OK if it breaks up, you just want to brown both sides) and cook the other side an additional 2-3 minutes until crisp and well browned.
-7. Once rice is crisp, stir in sliced garlic and cook until fragrant, about 1-2 minutes.
-8. Add the eggs, bacon and onions back in to the pan.
-9. Add the processed kimchi, reserved 1 tsp toasted sesame oil, rice vinegar, miso paste, and soy sauce to the pan.
+7. Once rice is crisp, stir in sliced garlic and cook until fragrant, about 1 minute.
+8. Add the eggs and onions back in to the pan.
+9. Add the kimchi, reserved 1 teaspoon toasted sesame oil, rice vinegar, miso paste, and soy sauce to the pan.
 10. Stir to combine all ingredients well and spread into even layer.
 11. Cook, undisturbed for 3-4 minutes, then flip and cook 2-3 minutes more.
-12. Garnish with thinly sliced scallion, fresh cilantro leaves, and crumbled bacon,
+12. Garnish with thinly sliced scallion, fresh cilantro leaves, and crumbled bacon.

 I used a Country-Style Oyster Kimchi I picked up at H Mart for this recipe, but feel free to use your favorite prepared kimchi!